AndrewMcM98/The-Boathouse-Restaurant/README.md

 On testing my HTML on direct input I note I received errors on the main home page, gallery page and booking page as displayed in the below images.
 #### Main Home Page

-On review of the HTML validator I note it stated, The element: a must not appear as a descendant or the button element.
+On review of the HTML validator I note it stated, The element: a must not appear as a descendant of the button element.
-Therefore, I removed the button HTML and proceeded to use an anchor link element, of which I styled this to appear as a responsive button, of which this removed this error.
+Therefore, I removed the button HTML and proceeded to use an anchor link element, of which I styled this to appear as a responsive button, of which this removed that error.
 ![HTML Error1](assets/images/html-error-1.png)
 #### Booking Page